osg-htc/virtual-school-pilot-2020/docs/materials/osg/ex2-login-scp.md

 from scratch every time your connection fails.

 1. Log in to `login04.osgconnect.net`
-1. Use `rsync` to transfer the folder containing OSG exercise 1 on `learn.chtc.wisc.edu` to `login04.osgconnect.net`
+1. Use `rsync` to transfer the folder containing dHTC exercise 1 on `learn.chtc.wisc.edu` to `login04.osgconnect.net`
 1. In a separate terminal window, log in to `learn.chtc.wisc.edu`
-1. Create a new file in your OSG exercise 1 folder on `learn.chtc.wisc.edu` with the `touch` command:
+1. Create a new file in your dHTC exercise 1 folder on `learn.chtc.wisc.edu` with the `touch` command:

         :::console
         user@learn $ touch <filename>